JoshuaWoodbridge/dennis-site/content/posts/NRPG2.md

 description = "This is a draft of a ttrpg system I'm creating with the help of BAMS and tabletop based on HxH and Nen"
 +++

+## Problems with post - to be fixed
+* Not recognising splits between paragraphs / bullet points

 ## Mission Statement

 The goal of this document is to create a system for a Hunter x Hunter (here on referred to as hxh) based TTRPG.
 It will need to outline rules for: